ClickHouse Keeper

 -

-Click Save and execute the Reconfig and restart action for the ADQMDB service to use the installed ClickHouse Keeper as a coordination service for the ADQM cluster.
+Click Save and execute the Reconfig action for the ADQMDB service to use the installed ClickHouse Keeper as a coordination service for the ADQM cluster.

 NOTE